 To obtain the entire state, it is necessary to replay the program timeline from the beginning.
 Using recorded events, it is possible to reconstruct the state of an aggregate.
-This may sometimes need the management of massive volumes of data.
+This may sometimes require the management of huge volumes of data.
 In this case, snapshots, which represent the state of the entity at a certain point in time, may be specified (Baptista & Abbruzzese, 2022b).
 Once stored, events are immutable.
 It is possible to duplicate and repeat events for scalability reasons.
-Replay algorithm involves examining the data and using logic to retrieve the relevant information.
-Other, more intriguing situations, such as tracking the history of a resource, business intelligence and statistical analysis, may be addressed by ad-hoc projections.
-Events, as well, provide a powerful and efficient approach to data warehousing, supporting by cloud services like Amazon Redshift, Google BigQuery and Azure Synapse Analytics.
+The replay algorithm involves examining the data and using logic to retrieve the relevant information.
+Other, more intriguing situations, such as business intelligence, statistical analysis, and tracking the history of a resource, may be addressed by ad hoc projections.
+Events also provide a powerful and efficient approach to data warehousing, supported by cloud services such as Amazon Redshift, Google BigQuery, and Azure Synapse Analytics.

 Applying test-driven development practice in cloud services

 Test-driven development (TDD) and DDD are two potent methodologies that, when combined, can increase the quality of cloud services and the development process.
 By employing these practices, developers and quality assurance engineers can create a system that is more robust and reliable.
-TDD encourages a rigorous testing process in which tests are written prior to the implementation code, which follows the best practices, ensuring that the intended functionality is met.
-There is a three-step procedure known as "red, green, and refactor".
-Creating a failing test for a piece of functionality is the initial red step.
-The second phase is the "green step," during which sufficient production code is created to make the failed test pass.
-Refactoring is the last phase in which both test and production code are enhanced to maintain high quality [32].
-This cycle is repeated for each piece of functionality in order of increasing complexity in each method and class until the whole feature is finished.
-By using TDD, the testing process is what guides the design.
+TDD encourages a rigorous testing process in which tests are written prior to the implementation code; this process follows best practices, ensuring that the intended functionality is met.
+There is a three-step procedure known as “red, green, and refactor.”
+Creating a failing test for a piece of functionality is the initial step.
+The second phase is the “green step,” during which sufficient production code is created to make the failed test pass.
+Refactoring is the last phase, in which both test and production code are enhanced to maintain high quality [32].
+This cycle is repeated for each piece of functionality in order of increasing complexity in each method and class until the entire feature is finished.
+Using TDD ensures that the testing process is what guides the design.
 Testable code is what produces maintainable code [5].

 In the field of software testing, there are several different sorts of tests.
-Some tests are subject matter based.
-For example, unit, integration, component service, and user interface testing.
-Some are determined by the purpose of the test.
-For example, functional tests, acceptance tests, smoke tests, and exploratory testing.
-Others, though, are determined by how they are being tested: automated, semi-automated and manual tests.
+Some tests are subject-matter-based – e.g., unit, integration, component service, and user interface testing.
+Meanwhile, others are determined by the purpose of the test – e.g., functional tests, acceptance tests, smoke tests, and exploratory testing.
+Still others are determined by how they are being tested – e.g., automated, semi-automated, and manual tests.

-The test automation pyramid (Fig. 4) was first described by Mike Cohn in his book Succeeding with Agile: Software Development Using Scrum [1].
-The test automation pyramid depicts the types of tests that should be performed at various stages of the software development lifecycle and how often they should occur in a testing suite to ensure the quality of the program.
-The notion behind the pyramid is that testers should dedicate more effort to basic tests before moving on to more complicated ones.
+The test automation pyramid (Figure 4) was first described by Mike Cohn in his book Succeeding with Agile: Software Development Using Scrum [1].
+The pyramid depicts the types of tests that should be performed at various stages of the software development lifecycle and how often they should occur in a testing suite to ensure the quality of the program.
+The notion behind the pyramid is that testers should devote more effort to basic tests before moving on to more complicated ones.

 Figure 4.
-The agile test automation pyramid by Mike Cohn (Succeeding with Agile: Software Development Using Scrum).
+The agile test automation pyramid by Mike Cohn [1]

-On fig. 4 four different test kinds are identified:
+In Figure 4, four different kinds of test are identified:

-1) Unit tests - automated tests that check how well a single piece of code works on its own;
+1) Unit tests – automated tests that check how well a single piece of code works on its own;

-2) service tests - automated tests that check how well a group of classes and methods that provide a service to users work;
+2) Service tests – automated tests that check how well a group of classes and methods that provide a service to users works;

-3) UI tests - automated tests that check that the whole application works (from the user interface to the database);
+3) UI tests – automated tests that check that the entire application works (from the user interface to the database); and

-4) Manual tests - tests done by a person, also check the full application's functionality;
+4) Manual tests – tests performed by a person which also check the full application's functionality.